Michael Angelo Batio: Double Guitar

-Batio was the inventor of the Double Guitar, a V-shaped, twin-neck guitar which can be played both right- and left-handed.
+Batio plays a Double Guitar, a V-shaped, twin-neck guitar which can be played both right- and left-handed.
 The first version of this instrument was actually two separate guitars simply played together, as opposed to being one entity.
 A Flying V was fastened to a snare drum in a left-handed position, while another one was strapped around his shoulder.
 The next version of the guitar, as designed by Batio and guitar technician Kenny Breit, featured a flight case latch attached to the back of each guitar, which could reportedly be assembled in five seconds.
 By far his most famous and definitely his most photographed double guitar is his USA Dean Mach 7 Jet Double Guitar along with its custom Anvil flight case.
 One of his inspirations for the radical design was jazz saxophonist Rahsaan Roland Kirk, who was known for playing two or three instruments simultaneously.
 Batio saw Kirk in concert during his teens, and said the jazz musician "blew his mind."

 When the Double Guitar was first used in concert, Batio noticed that the guitars created a lot of feedback when played together.
-He decided that he needed to invent a way to 'dampen' the strings when both guitars were played at the same time, hence the invention of the "MAB String Dampener", which is now available to buy from M.A.C.E.
+He decided that he needed to invent a way to dampen the strings when both guitars were played at the same time, hence the invention of the "MAB String Dampener", which is now available to buy from M.A.C.E.
 Music.

-The Double Guitar was recently named as the 8th "coolest guitar in rock" by online music magazine Gigwise.
-His iconic Dean 'Jet' Double Guitar has been inducted into the Rock and Roll Hall of Fame Museum and was put on permanent display in February 2012.
-This guitar was built by Mike Lipe for Dean Guitars.
+The Double Guitar was named as the 8th "coolest guitar in rock" by online music magazine Gigwise.

-The Quad Guitar
+Quad Guitar

 As well as the Double Guitar, Michael Angelo also invented and designed the Quad Guitar.
 The guitar was originally built in conjunction with Gibson, and built by Wayne Charvel in California.
 The top two guitars have seven strings, while the bottom two have the regular six.
-The first Quad, as used in the video for Nitro's "Freight Train", was stolen in El Paso, Texas after the second show of Nitro's O.F.R. tour.
+The first Quad, as used in the video for Nitro's "Freight Train", was stolen in El Paso, Texas, after the second show of Nitro's O.F.R. tour.
 When Batio was performing in November 2004, a young fan named Simon Jones and his father turned up with a guitar case which held inside the two top guitars of the Quad, as found by Mick Seymour.
 Dean designed and had Mike Lipe build a new Quad Guitar in 2008.

-The Quad Guitar was recently named as the 2nd "coolest guitar in rock" by online music magazine Gigwise.
+The Quad Guitar was recently named as the second-"coolest guitar in rock" by online music magazine Gigwise.